PrincetonUniversity/hpc_beginning_workshop/README.md

 There are also some useful links here for your use.

 ## About Makefile
-I update the documentation directory using a pre-commit hook that calls a script (included for reference in bin/) to copy .md files to docs for Jekyll processing.

-I used the 'Dinky' theme because its seemed apropros of Princetion.
+I update the documentation directory using a Makefile to sync src/ and docs/, with the 'Dinky' theme because its seemed apropros of Princeton.